About the artist:

 Even as he moved away from Abstract Expressionism, these works retained the use of intense colors and hard-

 edged forms, as they brought together the vocabularies of painterly abstraction and abstract geometry.
-It was

 correlations between what they identified as spectral shapes in the geometry of his work and his growing